drmikehenry/install-linux/install-linux.md

       # 5.8.0 is the newest version that works with Python2.
       pipsig2 install ipython==5.8.0

-- (manual) Create default configuration (shared for Python 2, Python 3):
+- MANUAL Create default configuration (shared for Python 2, Python 3):

       ipython profile create